delftcrowd/Kappa_HCOMP22/README.md

 ## Goal-Setting Behavior of Workers on Crowdsourcing Platforms: An Exploratory Study on MTurk and Prolific

-Authors: Tahir Abbas and Ujwal Gadiraju
+**Authors**: Tahir Abbas and Ujwal Gadiraju

 [**Link to Paper**](https://ojs.aaai.org/index.php/HCOMP/article/view/21983)

-Synopsis:
+**Synopsis**

 ## CHIME: Causal Human-in-the-Loop Model Explanations

-Authors: Shreyan Biswas, Lorenzo Corti, Stefan Buijsman, and Jie Yang
+**Authors**: Shreyan Biswas, Lorenzo Corti, Stefan Buijsman, and Jie Yang

 [**Link to Paper**](https://ojs.aaai.org/index.php/HCOMP/article/view/21985)

-Synopsis:
+**Synopsis**

+Explaining the behaviour of Artificial Intelligence models has become a necessity.
+Their opaqueness and fragility are not tolerable in high-stakes domains especially.
+Although considerable progress is being made in the field of Explainable Artificial Intelligence, scholars have demonstrated limits and flaws of existing approaches: explanations requiring further interpretation, non-standardised explanatory format, and overall fragility.
+In light of this fragmentation, we turn to the field of philosophy of science to understand what constitutes a good explanation, that is, a generalisation that covers both the actual outcome and, possibly multiple, counterfactual outcomes.
+In this work led by Shreyan, we propose CHIME: a human-in-the-loop, post-hoc approach focused on creating such explanations by establishing the causal features in the input.
+We first elicit people's cognitive abilities to understand what parts of the input the model might be attending to.
+Then, through Causal Discovery we uncover the underlying causal graph relating the different concepts.
+Finally, with such a structure, we compute the causal effects different concepts have towards a model's outcome.
+We evaluate the Fidelity, Coherence, and Accuracy of the explanations obtained with CHIME with respect to two state-of-the-art Computer Vision models trained on real-world image data sets.
+We found evidence that the explanations reflect the causal concepts tied to a model's prediction, both in terms of causal strength and accuracy.
+We think exploring the intersection between Explainable AI and Causal Inference is beneficial to build better explanation methods.

 ## Gesticulate for Health’s Sake!
 Understanding the Use of Gestures as an Input Modality for Microtask Crowdsourcing

-Authors: Garrett Allen, Andrea Hu, and Ujwal Gadiraju
+**Authors**: Garrett Allen, Andrea Hu, and Ujwal Gadiraju

 [**Link to Paper**](https://ojs.aaai.org/index.php/HCOMP/article/view/21984)

-Synopsis:
+**Synopsis**

 ## It Is like Finding a Polar Bear in the Savannah!
 Concept-Level AI Explanations with Analogical Inference from Commonsense Knowledge

-Authors: Gaole He, Agathe Balayn, Stefan Buijsman, Jie Yang, and Ujwal Gadiraju
+**Authors**: Gaole He, Agathe Balayn, Stefan Buijsman, Jie Yang, and Ujwal Gadiraju

 [**Link to Paper**](https://ojs.aaai.org/index.php/HCOMP/article/view/21990)

-Synopsis:
+**Synopsis**

 ## SignUpCrowd: Using Sign-Language as an Input Modality for Microtask Crowdsourcing

-Authors: Aayush Singh, Sebastian Wehkamp, and Ujwal Gadiraju
+**Authors**: Aayush Singh, Sebastian Wehkamp, and Ujwal Gadiraju

 [**Link to Paper**](https://ojs.aaai.org/index.php/HCOMP/article/view/21998)

-Synopsis:
+**Synopsis**